-- DG 12: Existing building plots in the conservation area should only be sub-divided if this would not undermine the character of the area.
-(HE5) - DG 13: Existing listed buildings and buildings in the conservation area (see Map 2) should only be demolished if in an irreparable state, their replacement would preserve or enhance the area or they make no positive contribution to the area.
-(HE7 and HE15) - DG 14: Extensions should be in sympathy with and visually subservient to the existing building and its neighbours and be compatible with the shape, scale, design, and character of the main house.
+- DG 12: Existing building plots in the Conservation Area should only be sub-divided if this would not undermine the character of the area.
+(HE5) - DG 13: Existing buildings in the Conservation Area (see Map 2) should only be demolished if in an irreparable state, their replacement would preserve or enhance the area or they make no positive contribution to the area.
+(HE7) - DG 14: Extensions should be in sympathy with and visually subservient to the existing building and its neighbours and be compatible with the shape, scale, design, and character of the main house.
 They should not exceed the existing number of storeys.
 Extensions should not erode the existing tree cover on the plot.
 (HE5) - DG 15: Home improvements such as replacement windows should reflect the design and character of the building.
-UPVC and aluminium windows should be avoided if this would be out of character with the building. - DG 16: Building materials should harmonise with existing buildings, with an emphasis on brick, flint, tile and thatch.
+UPVC and aluminium windows should be avoided if this would be out of character with the building.
+(DP3) - DG 16: Building materials should harmonise with existing buildings, with an emphasis on brick, flint, tile and thatch.
 The overall colour of the building should reflect the rest of the village, with an emphasis on mid to dark red or brown brick and white or cream renders and washes.
 The use of hanging tiles and knapped flintwork in traditional style is particularly encouraged.
-(CE5 and HE5) - DG 17: Existing thatches should remain wherever possible and not be replaced with other roofing materials. - DG 18: All services should be placed underground wherever possible (DP14). - DG 19: The use of solar panels, photovoltaic cells and mini wind turbines are encouraged but the location of these should not breach any of the other design guidelines nor result in a nuisance to neighbouring properties nor detract from the character of a listed or positive building.
-(DP6 and DP15) - the church and its positioning within the village (see paragraph 23) - DG 20: Existing important views of the Church from Woodman Lane, Church Lane and Woodman Close (shown on Map 7) should be preserved.
-(DP4) - the lack of street lighting and pavements (see paragraph 38) - DG 21: Security lights should be restrained (as to colour, wattage and position) and should be directed downwards and not towards other properties or along the roads. - DG 22: Street lamps should not be placed in the village. - AG 6: Further traffic calming measures should be investigated.
+(CE5, DP3 and HE5) - DG 17: Existing thatches should remain wherever possible and not be replaced with other roofing materials.
+(DP3 and HE5) - DG 18: All services should be placed underground wherever possible.
+(DP14) - DG 19: The use of solar panels, photovoltaic cells and mini wind turbines are encouraged but the location of these should not breach any of the other design guidelines nor result in a nuisance to neighbouring properties nor detract from the character of a listed or positive building.
+(DP6) - the church and its positioning within the village (see paragraph 23) - DG 20: Existing important views of the Church from Woodman Lane, Church Lane and Woodman Close (shown on Map 7) should be preserved.
+(DP4) - the lack of street lighting and pavements (see paragraph 38) - DG 21: Security lights should be restrained (as to colour, wattage and position) and should be directed downwards and not towards other properties or along the roads.
+(DP10) - DG 22: Street lamps should not be placed in the village.
+However, new buildings and extensions should adhere to the 'Secured by Design' principles where this would not conflict with any of the other design guidelines nor detract from the character of the village.
+(DP10) - AG 6: Further traffic calming measures should be investigated.
 Discussions should take place with local farmers and the village school about the size of vehicles transporting goods and people to and from the village.
 Discussions should also take place with Sparsholt College on the effect of their expansion plans on traffic and how they intend to minimize the impact on the village.